Duchess Anna Amalia of Brunswick-Wolfenbüttel: Regency

+Anna Amalia died on 10 April 1807 after a short illness in the Wittum palace in Weimar.
+Goethe himself wrote an obituary on her death.
+At her own request, she was buried in the city church of Weimar.
+Unlike previous dukes, she was not transferred to the Princely Crypt commissioned by her son, Karl August, which was completed in 1828.

 Cultural role

 As a patron of the arts, Anna Amalia drew many of the most eminent people in Germany to Weimar.
 She gathered a group of scholars, poets and musicians, professional and amateur, for lively discussion and music-making at the Wittum palace.
-In this ‘court of the muses’, as Wilhelm Bode called it, the members included Johann Gottfried Herder, Johann Wolfgang von Goethe, and Friedrich Schiller.
-She succeeded in engaging Abel Seyler's theatrical company. considered the best theatre company in Germany at that time."
+In this ‘court of the muses’, as Wilhelm von Bode called it, the members included Johann Gottfried Herder, Johann Wolfgang von Goethe, and Friedrich Schiller.
+She succeeded in engaging Abel Seyler's theatrical company, considered the best theatre company in Germany at that time."

-Anna Amalia herself played a significant part in bringing together the poetry of ‘Weimar Classicism.’
+Anna Amalia herself played a significant part in bringing together the poetry of 'Weimar Classicism'.
 Johann Adam Hiller's most successful Singspiel, Die Jagd (the score of which is dedicated to the duchess), received its first performance in Weimar in 1770, and Weimar was also the scene of the notable première on 28 May 1773 of the ‘first German opera’, Wieland's Alceste in the setting by Anton Schweitzer.
 Anna Amalia continued the tradition of the Singspiel in later years with performances in the amateur court theatre of her own compositions to texts by Goethe.

 She also established the Duchess Anna Amalia Library, which is now home to some 1,000,000 volumes.
 The duchess was honored in Goethe's work under the title Zum Andenken der Fürstin Anna-Amalia.